 What is the Difference Between Common-Law Marriage and Traditional Marriage?

 In addition to obtaining a marriage license, the couple would need to have a formal wedding in front of an officiant and a witness, such as a parent, sibling, or even a friend.
-If these things have not happened, but the couple feels like they are married, it is usually because they are in a common-law marriage.
+If these things have not happened, but the couple feels like they are in a marriage, it is usually because they are in a common-law marriage.
 Unfortunately, New Jersey does not recognize a common-law marriage as a legitimate marriage.

 In a Common Law Marriage and Considering Separating?
 Let DeZao Law Help